TheFlyingDeutchMan/TheFlyingDeutchMan/README.md

 - **Languages**: JavaScript, TypeScript, Python, HTML5, CSS3, and currently learning C#
 - **Frameworks & Tools**: React.js, Node.js, SQLite3, Knex.js, Vitest

+### 🔧 Previous Projects
+- **[TagHunter](https://taghunter-mako-kotare-2024.pushed.nz/)**: A tool that streamlines the process of managing tags for media content.
+This project allowed me to refine my full stack development skills by implementing a cohesive front-end interface and a robust back-end architecture.

 ### 🌱 Learning and Development
 I am currently learning how to create items in Terraria that manipulate player character stats, as part of my ongoing mod development.